Sanglorian/orcus/Orcus Rulebook - current.md

 Some creatures and objects are exceedingly difficult or unusually easy to hurt with certain types of damage.

 If a creature or an object has **resistance to X #**, damage of type X is reduced by #.
 If a creature or an object has **vulnerability to X #** to a damage type, whenever it takes damage of type X it takes +# damage.

+Where multiple resistances or vulnerabilities apply, apply the highest resistance and the highest vulnerability.

 # Movement and Position